sgoeschl/freemarker-cli/README.md

 * XML is supported by FreeMarker out-of-the-box - see http://freemarker.org/docs/xgui.html
 * Support for reading document content from STDIN to integrate with command line tools
 * Add some commonly useful information such as `System Properties`, `Enviroment Variables`
-* Create a proper command-line tool
+* Create a proper command-line tool which has Unix look & feel

 # 4. Usage